emmajanedrews/base-template/_posts/2017-10-13-4-ways-we-improve-client-satisfaction.md

 {% include youtube.html %}

-What is the number one thing that affects customer or client satisfaction?
+What is the No. 1 thing that affects customer or client satisfaction?

 It’s the same thing that affects all interpersonal relationships from friendships and marriages to business partnerships.